mvolkmann/blog/src/swift-ui.md

 This creates a row of buttons at the bottom of the display that can be tapped to navigate to associated views.
+If there are more than five buttons, the first four will render followed by along with a "More" button.
+The "More" button can be tapped to go a view a tappable list of the remaining options.

 For the docs, "Tab views only support tab items of type Text, Image, or an image followed by text.
 Passing any other type of view